alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-09-03-rule-on-drinking-burazy-blood-as-treatment.md

 ---
-layout: post
-title: "Ruling on drinking the blood of human beings as a treatment for rabies"
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Ad-Da'imah, Fatwa no. 18253, Question 1"
+date: 2020/09/3
 hijri: Muharram 15, 1442
-summary: "Seeking a cure by drinking the blood of any of these two tribes is not known to have a basis in the Shari'ah of Islam."
 lang: en
-locale: en
-date: 2020/09/3
-category: [treatments,fatwas]
+layout: post
+mass_edited: true
 muftis:
   chairman:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
   deputy_chairman:
   - name: Shaykh Abdul-Aziz Aal Al-Shaykh
     url: /biography/abdulaziz/
   members:
   - name: Shaykh Abdullah ibn Ghudayyan
     url: /biography/ghudayyan/
   - name: Shaykh Salih Al-Fawzan
     url: /biography/fawzan/
   - name: Shaykh Bakr Abu Zayd
     url: /biography/zayd/
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Ad-Da'imah, Fatwa no. 18253, Question 1
+summary: Seeking a cure by drinking the blood of any of these two tribes is not known to have a basis in the Shari'ah of Islam.
+title: Ruling on drinking the blood of human beings as a treatment for rabies
 ---

 ### Question: